takinsolutions/Arches-V7.4.1-/README.md

 <h1>Arches V7.4.1</h1>

 <p>Arches is a web-based database platform for creating and managing archives and information.</p>
-<p>This file's sole purpose is to help end users install the latest version of the ontological database called Arches.</p>
+This file's sole purpose is to help end users install the latest version of the ontological database called Arches.
-<p>For a more detailed explanation of the installation process, please review the document below.</p>
+For a more detailed explanation of the installation process, please review the document below.</p>

 ## Table of Contents